Garbage & Recycling

 Paint – oil-based

-Paper – junk mail, catalogs, magazines, newspaper
+Paper – junk mail, catalogs, magazines, newspapers

 Phone books